-With 46 states and the District of Columbia now members of the Compact, over 95 percent of our school-aged military children are covered by this important legislation.
-We are committed to fighting to pass this legislation in the remain states: Minnesota, New Hampshire, New York, and Oregon.
+With 48 states and the District of Columbia now members of the Compact, over 95 percent of our school-aged military children are covered by this important legislation.
+We are committed to fighting to pass this legislation in the remain states: New Hampshire and New York.

 The National Military Family Association is proud of the work we have done alongside the Department of Defense, policy makers, and stake holders to ensure the successful passage of the Compact.
 As a member of both the Advisory Group and Drafting Team who helped develop the Compact, we firmly believe it will significantly lessen many of the challenges military children and their families face when moving.
 As an Ex-Officio member of the Interstate Compact Commission, our Association is helping create informational materials for military families, leaders, and educators to understand what the Compact does and doesn’t cover, how to use it effectively, and who to contact in their state for assistance.
 To access this information, visit the Interstate Compact Commission website at www.mic3.net.